 Youth Summer Training

-Youth summer training is aimed at sailors from total beginners (minimum eight years /turning eight years in 2018) up to those interested in improving their sailing, including racing skills.
+Youth summer training is aimed at sailors from total beginners (minimum eight years/turning eight years in 2019) up to those interested in improving their sailing, including racing skills.
 It is hoped this will give them the opportunity and skills to equip them to participate on the open racing circuit and to attend national events.

 Our aim is to develop skills and confidence in Papercourt Sailing Club youth sailors and help non- zone squad sailors gain places at next year’s zone squad selection by improving their sailing ability, confidence and ability to apply racing tactics.

-Papercourt is an RYA Volvo Champion Club we adopt the IOCA training programme for Oppies as this has been developed specifically for our class.
+Papercourt is an RYA British Youth Sailing Recognised Club.
+We adopt the IOCA training programme for Oppies as this has been developed specifically for our class.
 IOCA takes the young sailor right the way through from the basics to advance sailing techniques with easy progression and awards for achievements.

 The aim of the youth training is for children to have fun and learn in a safe environment.
 Sailing an Oppie helps children develop self confidence, independence, an to ability to think for themselves problem solving and respect for others and themselves.
 It is of course also a great way to meet and make new friends.